 The US Department of State currently recommends US citizens Reconsider Travel to the Marshall Islands due to COVID-19-related restrictions.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws and special circumstances in the Marshall Islands.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required for US citizens.

 (692) 247-4011; EMER: (692)-455 8213; US Embassy Majuro, Mejen Weto, Ocean Side, Majuro, Marshall Islands; MAJConsular@state.gov; https://mh.usembassy.gov/

 Local Emergency Phone

 Cholera vaccination is required for those travelling from an infected area.
 See WHO recommendations.

 Tropical; hot and humid; wet season May to November; islands border typhoon belt

 120 V / 60 Hz / plug types(s): A, B

 Marshallese; note: English, widely spoken as a second language

 Protestant 80.5%, Roman Catholic 8.5%, Mormon 7%, Jehovah's Witness 1.7%